Your ultimate 5-day guide for an epic road trip from Hobart

 East Coast Bliss

-This Tasmania itinerary from Hobart focuses on the East Coast, offering the chance to enjoy the state’s most celebrated seaside delights and its most famous national parks.
+This 5 days in Tasmania itinerary from Hobart focuses on the East Coast, offering the chance to enjoy the state’s most celebrated seaside delights and its most famous national parks.

 • Maria Island National Park